 I always recommend getting nutrients from food first, but sometimes supplements are necessary.
 When something is off in the body (like during an infection) additional nutrients and combinations of nutrients can help support the body in getting back in balance.

 The human body has billions of beneficial bacteria (probiotics) that help fight bad bacteria.
 Increasing these good bacteria has promising benefits for women who experience recurrent infections.
 Probiotics do not contribute to antibiotic resistance (like antibiotics do), and they offer additional health benefits, too.
-(But make sure it is a quality spore-based supplement or it may not be doing anything!)
+(But make sure it is a Probiotics or it may not be doing anything!)

 Just Thrive UT123

 Just Thrive UT123 supplement has changed the UTI game for me.
 It combines powerful ingredients such as full spectrum cranberry, black cumin seed and hibuscus extract to drive urinary health and protect against harmful impurities.
 Simply add this all-natural supplement into your daily regimen if you suffer from urinary tract infections and notice the difference!

 This product is another great option.
 It naturally encourages the body to rid itself of harmful bacteria (while strengthening good bacteria numbers).
 Uqora comes in three forms that help UTIs in different ways:

 - Target – Binds to bacteria, increases urinary flow to flush bacteria out, alkalizes the urine, making it more difficult for bacteria to grow, and boosts the immune system.

 - Control – Contains D-Mannose and attacks biofilm (a film that protects bacteria) and makes it easier to flush bacteria out.

 - Promote – Helps support probiotic growth, especially Lactobacillus rhamnosus and Lactobacillus reuteri, which are the only two strains proven to help restore the vaginal microbiome.